-Calamari is a piece of software designed to assist with personnel management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
+Calamari is a piece of HR software designed to assist with employee management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
 It's not a Swiss army knife, though.
 Calamari offers you a really simple solution to the above-mentioned needs, and it delivers.

 Even though the mobile app has a mere 3.0 rating in the Google Play Store and a better 4.3 rating in the App Store, it works just fine.
 Personally, I even think that the mobile app has been much more carefully thought out its Web dashboard-ish counterpart.
 Alas, I must warn you—the mobile version is available only in Polish.

 The browser version could have a better summary (or overview) of your days off, your coworkers’ days off, etc. Don’t get me wrong—it’s there, but hidden quite deep.

-One thing that may adversely impact your experience is the interface and its huge, bold, solid icons.
-They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and colorwise.
-Although the icons look totally out of place on the website, in the mobile version they’re just about right.
+One thing that may adversely impact your experience is the application's interface and its huge, bold, solid icons.
+They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and color-wise.
+Although the icons look totally out of place on the website, in the mobile version the design looks just about right.

 I can see two different approaches that the designers seems to have embraced while designing the app's UX and UI —a more operational one in the browser, and a more analytical one on mobile devices.
 Take a look at the screenshots below.

 The Web version of Calamari—large icons on the homepage vs. proportional calendar view.

 The mobile version of Calamari

 As you can probably tell, simplicity is key to every example I discussed above.
 It's a good rule to keep in mind when brainstorming or creating proofs-of-concept for any software, and especially software created with the purpose of helping an organization grow.